20kdc/byond-data-docs/formats/DMB.md

 }

 1. Nullable StringID displayName (the term 'displayName' here is particularly important for verbs)
-2. Array of 2 ObjectIDs unk
+2. Nullable ObjectID unk
-3. Uint8 unk
+3. Nullable StringID verbCategory (NOTE: Verbs with a null category don't show up in the menu.)
-4. Uint8 unk
+4. Uint8 unk (usually 0xFF)
-5. Uint8 x
+5. Uint8 unk (usually 0)
+6. Uint8 x (Seems to be flags - setting to 0 causes the verb menu to appear, while setting to 5 causes it to disappear.)
-6. If x has the high bit set, Uint32 unk, Uint8 unk.
+7. If x has the high bit set, Uint32 unk, Uint8 unk.
-7. ListID code (See (Bytecode)[./DMB.Bytecode.md] for further information)
+8. ListID code (See (Bytecode)[./DMB.Bytecode.md] for further information)
-8. ListID of VarID locals
+9. ListID of VarID locals (note that this isn't nullable)
-9. ListID args (but it's complicated - VarIDs are involved, but also other stuff)
+10. ListID args (note that this isn't nullable) (it's also complicated - VarIDs are involved, but also other stuff)

 ## Sub-Block 6 (The Var Table)